danielloader/kubernetes-sdlc/README.md

 The trade-offs are open to debate because like all security postures, they are simply an evaluation of risk vs reward.

 ### Sandbox Environments

+> **SUMMARY:** Sandboxes encourage the following:
+>
+> * Cloning the state of an existing cluster.
+> * Doing provisional upgrades to the control plane and the core platform services.
+> * Allow you to run single user performance tests against known states of clusters.
+> * Give application teams an opinionated starting point for doing proof of concept work in a throw away repeatable manner that maps easily to downstream environments.

 We have touched on these repeatedly before, but it is worth explaining why you would go the efforts of engineering to allow these to exist - after all lots of companies do not use them, nor ever find a reason to use them - so why would we?